 More broadly, Gödel's theorems may not have the massive and important applications to physics which some philosophers and scientists believe they do have.

 For and Against Gödelised Physics

 Some scientists are unhappy with the claim that Kurt Gödel's theorems can be applied to physics.
 Others are very happy with it.
-More explicitly, many people in the field claim that Gödel incompleteness means – or sometimes simply suggests - that any Theory of Everything must fail.
+More explicitly, many people in the field claim that Gödel incompleteness means – or they sometimes simply suggest - that any Theory of Everything must fail.

-For example, way back in 1966 the Hungarian Catholic priest and physicist, Stanley Jaki, argued that any Theory of Every is bound to be a consistent mathematical theory.
+For example, way back in 1966, the Hungarian Catholic priest and physicist, Stanley Jaki, argued that any Theory of Everything is bound to be a consistent mathematical theory.
 Therefore it must also be incomplete.

 The Gödel-Physics Analogy

 Despite all the above, the relation between Gödel incompleteness and physics often seems analogical; rather than (strictly speaking) logical.

 The incompleteness of physical theories taken individually (or even as groups) has nothing directly - or logically - to do with Gödel incompleteness (which is applied to mathematical systems).
 The latter is about essential or inherent incompleteness; the former isn't.
 Or, to put that differently, science isn't about insolubility: it's about incompletablity.
 (Though it can be said that incompleteness implies - or even entails - insolubility.)